cs157a-team8-project2/project2/README.md

 # project2

-##Project 2.
+## Project 2.
-Web-based questionnaires for interviewing tinnitus patients.
+* Web-based questionnaires for interviewing tinnitus patients.
-Enter and store data from patients’ interview questionnaires: Initial and Follow-up questionnaires (the templates of the paper form are available).
+* Enter and store data from patients’ interview questionnaires: Initial and Follow-up questionnaires (the templates of the paper form are available).

+* Team Members
+    * Dylan Ceronio
+    * Albert Levan
+    * Carl Shefcik

-**Implement requirements: **
+### Implement requirements:

 * 1.4: Interview Screen
     * Upper Panel: inacive fields (auto filled by the system)
         * Visit ID - each visit has a unique id in the system